Updated October 23, 2023

 - Have you helped coach or mentor someone in your previous job?
 What did you do and what improvements you saw in that person in terms of know-how and skills?

-There could be a few industry specific questions as you are being recruited for that particular industry.
-You should be aware about the various industry verticals and the stakeholders.
-Credit analysts need to keep up with any new improvements regarding the industry they are analyzing.
-It shows that you are keen about this industry and its working.
+“During the recruitment process for a specific industry, expect to be asked some industry-specific questions.”
+You should be aware of the various industry verticals and the stakeholders.
+Credit analysts must keep up with new improvements regarding the industry they are analyzing.
+It shows that you are keen on this industry and its working.

 - What is the process for considering credit to a customer?